mayank5102002/File_Downloader/README.md

 # File_Downloader
-File downloader is a downloading microservice for Android that can download links provided to it while providing certain features such as parallel downloading, pausing and resuming the download etc.
+File downloader is a downloading service for Android that can download links provided to it while providing certain features such as parallel downloading, pausing and resuming the download etc.

 Apk Link : https://drive.google.com/file/d/1QHBTWMvugHjyMi9w7CThOoF83T26L7Xg/view?usp=sharing
 (If app is getting blocked from installation, click on 'More Details' and then click 'Install Anyway')